paypal/hera/docs/configuration.md

 + default: 0

 #### opscfg.hera.server.saturation_recover_threshold
-+ The threshold for saturation recovering.
++ The threshold, in ms, for saturation recovering.
+The SQL eviction is invoked when backlog is higher than <<backlog_pct>> and SQL is found to be running higher than saturation_recover_threshold
 + default: 200

 #### opscfg.hera.server.saturation_recover_throttle_rate